thinkjs/www.thinkjs.org/view/en/doc/2.1/force_proxy.md

 }
 ```

-This will only ban port access in production environment and there no effect in development environment.
+This will only ban port access in production environment and there is no effect in development environment.

-### Listen local port only
+### Listen Local Port Only

-Default host what Node.js listen when start service is `0.0.0.0`.
-It allows request both local and outgoing.
-You can change it to `127.0.0.1` to allow local request only.
+The default host Node.js listening when it starts service is `0.0.0.0`.
+It allows requests both coming from interior and outside.
+You can change it to `127.0.0.1` to allow local requests only.

 You can modify `src/common/config/config.js` as following: